TjandraD/twittier/README.md

   - Set value to `http://35.243.114.125:4567/api` for the production url
   - If you would like to run it locally, set the value to `127.0.0.1:4567/api`
 - Run the API Tests (using [Collection Runner](https://learning.postman.com/docs/running-collections/intro-to-collection-runs/#starting-a-collection-run))

+## API Documentation
+For a detailed documentation for this API, go check this [Postman Documentation](https://documenter.getpostman.com/view/10176261/TzzDHuWw)